India, China agree to pull back troops from disputed Himalayan lake | Law-Order

 India, China agree to pull back troops from disputed Himalayan lake

-India and China have agreed to pull back troops from a bitterly contested lake area high in the western Himalayas, the Indian defence minister said on Thursday, in a breakthrough after a months-long standoff on the disputed border.
-Rajnath Singh told parliament the accord over Pangong Tso, a glacial lake at 14,000 ft (4,270 metres), had been reached after several rounds of talks between military commanders and diplomats from the nuclear-armed neighbours.
+India and China on Thursday began to pull back troops and battle tanks from a bitterly contested lake area high in the western Himalayas on Thursday in a breakthrough after a months-long standoff on the disputed border.
+Indian Defence Minister Rajnath Singh told parliament the two sides had reached an agreement to withdraw from Pangong Tso, a glacial lake at 14,000 ft (4,270 metres), after several rounds of talks between military commanders and diplomats from the nuclear-armed neighbours.

 "Our sustained talks with China have led to agreement on disengagement on the north and south banks of the Pangong lake," he said.
-China's defence ministry said frontline troops from the two countries had begun to pull back from the shores of the lake on Wednesday.
+China's defence ministry announced on Wednesday that frontline troops from the two countries were pulling back from the shores of the lake on Wednesday.

 The standoff began in April last year when India said Chinese troops had intruded deep into its side of the Line of Actual Control or the de facto border in the Ladakh area in the western Himalayas.
 China said its troops were operating in its own area and accused Indian border guards of provocative actions.